Loading…

 Building with MCP

-Agentic DX: Bringing Your IDP Into the IDE - Adnan Vahora, Motorola Solutions
+Agentic DX: Bringing Your IDP Into the IDE - Adnan Vahora & Rinkal Mav, Motorola Solutions

 Platform engineering has a chicken-and-egg problem: the platform needs adoption to justify investment, but adoption requires onboarding that teams resist when deadlines are tight.
 Our internal developer platform hit this hard.
 It serves 4,000+ developers across clouds and managed Kubernetes, yet many teams found the portal too unfamiliar.